frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 All of our members of the Church are entrusted with the mission of proclaiming the Gospel of Christ, in the conviction that "He died for all, so that those who live should no longer live for themselves," we\'re told in the Letter to the Corinthians, "but for him who died for them and was raised again" (2 Cor.
 5:15).

-All of us can contribute to this missionary movement: with our prayers and activities, with material offerings and the offering of our sufferings, and also with our personal witness.
+"All of us can contribute to this missionary movement: with our prayers and activities, with material offerings and the offering of our sufferings, and (also) with our personal witness. ...
 The urgency of the Church\'s missionary activity naturally calls for an ever closer missionary cooperation on the part of all her members and at every level.

-This is an essential goal of the journey that the Church has undertaken, guided by the key words: communion, participation, mission.
+"This is an essential goal of the journey that the Church has undertaken, guided by the key words: communion, participation, mission.

-This journey is certainly not a turning of the Church in upon herself; it\'s not a referendum about what we ought to believe and practice, nor a matter of human preferences.
+"This journey is certainly not a turning of the Church in upon herself; it\'s not a referendum about what we ought to believe and practice, nor a matter of human preferences.

-Rather, it is a process of setting out on the way and, like the disciples of Emmaus, listening to the \[risen Lord\], because He always comes among us to explain the meaning of the Scriptures and to break bread for us, so that we can, by the power of the Holy Spirit, carry out His mission in the world.
+"Rather, it is a process of setting out on the way and, like the disciples of Emmaus, listening to the \[risen Lord\].
+For he always comes among us to explain the meaning of the Scriptures and to break bread for us, so that we can, by the power of the Holy Spirit, carry out his mission in the world.

-Just as the two disciples of Emmaus told the others what had taken place along the way (cf. Luke 24:35), so too our proclamation will be a joyful telling of Christ the Lord; His life, His passion, death and resurrection, and the wonders that His love has accomplished in our lives.
+"Just as the two disciples of Emmaus told the others what had taken place along the way (*cf*.
+Luke 24:35), so too our proclamation will be a joyful telling of Christ the Lord, his life, his passion, death, and resurrection, and the wonders that his love has accomplished in our lives.

-We need to set out once more, illumined by our encounter with the risen Lord and prompted by His Spirit.
+"We need to set out once more, illumined by our encounter with the risen Lord and prompted by his Spirit" (*ibid*.).

 We should be always beginning again in our apostolate.

 St. Josemaría in *The Forge* talks about how Lazarus must have heard and responded to the words of the Master: "Lazarus, come forth" (John 11:43).